ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Stock Synthesis (SS) has become widely-used around the world.
 However, there lacks a generalized and scriptable framework for running SS simulations.
-Here, we introduce ss3sim, an R package that facilitates large-scale, rapid, and reproducible simulation with the third version of SS, SS3. ss3sim requires only minor modifications to an existing SS3 model along with a set of plain-text control files describing alternative states of nature, sampling scenarios, and assessment scenarios. ss3sim then generates an underlying truth, samples from that truth, modifies and runs an estimation model, and synthesizes the results.
+Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible simulation with the third version of SS, SS3.
+`ss3sim` requires only minor modifications to an existing SS3 model along with a set of plain-text control files describing alternative states of nature, sampling scenarios, and assessment scenarios.
+`ss3sim` then generates an underlying truth, samples from that truth, modifies and runs an estimation model, and synthesizes the results.